 Row 7 gives the total number of times EXE performed a symbolic check.
 (In addition to these checks, EXE performs many more similar concrete checks.)
-Row 8 shows how many times EXE had to concretize a pointer because it encountered a symbolic dereference of a symbolic pointer (§ 3.2).
+Row 8 shows how many times EXE had to concretize a pointer because it encountered a symbolic dereference of a symbolic pointer (Section 3.2).
 This situation occurs in only one of our five benchmarks, tcpdump.
 Finally, row 9 shows that no uninstrumented functions were called with symbolic data as arguments.

-4.4 Search heuristics
+4.4 Search Heuristics

 When EXE forks execution, it must pick which branch to follow first.
 By default, EXE uses depth-first search (DFS), picking randomly between the two branches.
 DFS keeps the current number of processes small (linear in the depth of the process chain), but works poorly in some cases.
-For example, if EXE encounters a loop with a symbolic variable as a bound, DFS can get "stuck" since it attempts to execute the loop as many times as possible, thus potentially taking a very long time to exit the loop.
+For example, if EXE encounters a loop with a symbolic variable as a bound, DFS can get stuck since it attempts to execute the loop as many times as possible, thus potentially taking a very long time to exit the loop.

-In order to overcome this problem, we use search heuristics to drive the execution along "interesting" execution paths (e.g., that cover unexplored statements).
+In order to overcome this problem, we use search heuristics to drive the execution along interesting execution paths (e.g., that cover unexplored statements).
 After a fork call, each forked EXE process calls into a search server with a description of its current state (e.g., its current file, line number, and backtrace) and blocks until the server replies.
 The search server examines all blocked processes and picks the best one in terms of some heuristic that is more global than simply picking a random branch to follow.
 Our current heuristic uses a mixture of best-first and depth-first search.
-The search server picks the process blocked at the line of code run the fewest number of times and then runs this bpf expat pcre tcpdump udhcpd 1 Symbolic input size (bytes) 96 10 16 84 548 2 Total statements run (not unique) 298,195 41,345 423,182 40,097 15,258 3 % of statements symbolic 29.2% 8.5% 34.7% 41.7% 23.6% % 4 Explicit symbolic branch points 77,024 1,969 98,138 11,425 888 5 % with both branches feasible 11.3% 19.3% 0.9% 19.4% 52.8% 6 Avg. # symbolic branches per path 38.33 43.44 55.72 103.37 200.14 7 Symbolic checks 1,490 904 4,451 552 1,535 8 Pointer concretizations 0 0 0 73 0 9 Symbolic args. to uninstr. calls 0 0 0 0 0 process (and its children) in a DFS manner for a while.
+The search server picks the process blocked at the line of code run the fewest number of times and then runs this process (and its children) in a DFS manner through four branches, picking a random branch at each point where execution down both edges is feasible.
 It then picks another best-first candidate and iterates.
 This is just one of many possible heuristics, and the server is structured so that new heuristics are easy to plug in.